BarnardArchives/digitalcollections.barnard.edu/sites/all/modules/islandora_rest/README.md

 | controlGroup  | The datastream's control group, either X, M, E, R
 | versionable   | A boolean value if the datastream is versionable
 | created       | Created date of the datastream, yyyy-MM-ddTHH:mm:ssZ
+| checksumType  | The checksum type, e.g., SHA-1, MD5.
+Value is "DISABLED" if checksums are not enabled for the datastream.
+| checksum      | The checksum value.
+Value is "none" if no checksum is available.
 | versions      | Any array of objects each describing each datastream version not including the latest, contains a subset of the fields described here.

 #### Example Response